FPGA-Research-Manchester/OrkhestraFPGAStream/docs/acceleration_modules.md

 **Multiplication**|❌|❌|❌|❌
 **Global Sum**|✔️|❌|❌|❌

-These special characteristics also make self explanatory categories.
+These special characteristics also make self-explanatory categories.
+The sorted and half-sorted input only requires the first data element (column) to be in a certain order.

 ## DMA